-By December 2020, we plan to have all the world's coral reefs mapped.
-To get to the global scale, we will first take a regional approach.
-What regions will be mapped first has yet to be determined.
+By Summer 2021, we plan to have all the world's coral reefs mapped.
+To get to the global scale, we are mapping region by region.
 If your organization is interested in contributing to your location, please contact us at email@example.com

 We welcome your feedback.
 As this is an evolutionary process, and the Allen Coral Atlas is in a beta stage, the maps may have issues… some of which we are aware of, others we’d love to have you report to us.

 Please submit any identified errors with suggested corrections to firstname.lastname@example.org including: Reef name(s); coordinates and/or a georeferenced polygon (in kml, shapefile, or JSON format); screen shots from the Atlas of relevant area (annotated with details), explanation of the error and your suggestion for correcting it/them; any relevant field data; your contact details.

 You are likely looking at only the satellite image layer in one of the areas we have not yet mapped, and so there is no area calculated for existing reef.
 If you think you have found an error, please contact our support team at email@example.com

 In the satellite data currently being used for mapping, coral and the algal forms growing on reefs “look” highly similar and it is difficult to separate them, hence the combined class.
 The microscopic algae that lives inside the living coral has similar concentrations of chlorophyll-A that fleshy algae, growing on top of dead corals, has.
 This gives them similar spectral reflectance signatures, making them difficult, if not impossible, to differentiate with the technologies we are using for the Atlas project.
 We’re investigating routes to differentiate these in the future.